blukatdevelopment/UnchainedWorldsOld/character_creation/classes/psion.md

 ### Hit point Increase
 Your maximum hit points increase by 1d4+CON.

-### Hit point Increase
-Your maximum hit points increase by 1d4+CON.

-### Hit point re-roll
-Now, and again each time you gain a level from now on, you recalculate your hit points.
-Roll 3d4 and add your CON modifier three times.
-If the value rolled is higher than your current max hit points, you may keep it.

 ### Psionic Spellcasting
 You have awakened latent abilities.
 They will grow stronger as you grow further